avdgaag/wally/README.md

 # Wally

 A toy software status wall application built with [Elixir][], [Phoenix][] and [React][].
-Use it to display you CI build status and latest project activity on a big screen in the office.
+Use it to display your CI build status and latest project activity on a big screen in the office.

 **Quite a work in progress**.